This is a guide to setting up the PredictionIO model training machine for templates like the Universal Recommender, which only use Spark for

 pio train process.
 This can be done by creating and configuring Spark, then using something like AWS "change instance state" to stop this driver machine and all Spark cluster machines.
 There are AWS APIs for doing this in an automated fashion that we use with Docker and Terraform in our Ops automation tools.
 Contact ActionML for more information about these tools.

-Once Spark is instantiated and running you make execute your template's
+Once Spark is instantiated and running you may execute your template's

 pio train command and run